tcltk/tcl/doc/dev/strings.md

 second two are conversion routines between the **Tcl\_UniChar** array representation and another representation still to be described.
-None of the public routines in Tcl 8.1 passed an argument into or out of Tcl in the **Tcl\_UniChar** array representation.
+None of the public routines in Tcl 8.1 passed an argument into or out of Tcl as a Tcl value in the **Tcl\_UniChar** array representation.

-The Tcl 8.1 interface continues to pass string values in and out by use of either the C strings of Tcl 7, or the counted strings of Tcl 8.0.
+The Tcl 8.1 interface continues to pass Tcl values in and out by use of either the C strings of Tcl 7, or the counted strings of Tcl 8.0 (often encapsulated in a **Tcl\_Obj** struct).
 These interfaces could only represent the extended alphabet of Tcl 8.1 by way of a reinterpretation of how the string values are encoded in the byte sequences.
 The routine **Tcl\_UniCharToUtf** generates these encoded byte sequences.
 Tcl 8.1 documentation claims that the byte sequence encoding is UTF-8.
 This was never strictly true.
 Examination of the body of **Tcl\_UniCharToUtf** reveals that it encodes something closer to the FSS-UTF encoding from Unicode 1.1, with encoding into sequences of more than 3 bytes disabled.

+The limit on byte sequence length is available from the public Tcl header as **TCL\_UTF\_MAX**, with the suggestion that configuration to limits other than 3 might be available.
+Tcl 8.1 did not offer any such working customizations.
+At best, any variants triggered by a value of **TCL\_UTF\_MAX** other than 3 in the Tcl 8.1 source code could be viewed as speculations about what might be offered in later Tcl releases.

 FSS-UTF calls for 3-byte sequences to encode all codepoints in the range U+0800 to U+FFFF, and calls for 4-byte sequences to encode all codepoints in the range U+10000 to U+1FFFFF, and longer byte sequences to encode